 Our teacher changed when she heard him read his creative work.
 She’d leaned forward in her seat.
 Her hands held up her head as if she was a little school girl.
-If she hadn’t heard him speak for a while, she would call on him just to hear his valuable opinion about a story.
+If she hadn’t heard him speak for a while, she’d call on him just to hear his valuable opinion about a story.
 He could never be wrong to her.

 I could never compare to Harry.
 But I couldn’t compare to a lot of people.
 To J. K. Rowling, I was a no one.
 John Green and I could never be seen in the same room.
 I would never even be an afterthought to James Patterson.
 I was simply the ground under their feet, supporting them by buying another book, but always out of the picture.

 I never realized how my jealousy slowed down my writing.
 While I had class with Harry, I felt as if I couldn’t write anything special anymore.
 Why write if he’s just going to be better than me?
 I never saw the point.

 But about mid semester, my friend Lily shook her head at me as we were at the Starbucks in our local Barnes & Noble.
 I was editing my non-fiction memoir for the class I had with Harry while complaining about him.

 “But he doesn’t write like you,” she said.
 “I like your stories more anyways.
 He writes like a complicated poet.
 It’s annoying.”

 I paused.
 I never thought about our writing like that before.
 We both could succeed.
 He could continue writing his non-fiction poetry.
 I could continue writing my fantasy stories without his influence.
 I didn’t need his words to guide me.
 I didn’t have to write like him to be a good writer.

 It took me longer than it should’ve to realize this.
 So just in case you had forgotten:

 You have a story inside of you that no one else has.
 Only you can write it.
 No one else can write it as brilliantly as you.